ChrisChoi314/nationality_guesser/README.md

 # nationality_guesser
-This is a fun little project that is an extension of Chris Choi's desire to be able to guess what country anyone is from (or at least what country of origin their last name has, if they have originally emmigrated from their country of ancestry).
+This is a fun little project that is an extension of my desire to be able to guess what country anyone is from (or at least what country of origin their last name has, if they have originally emmigrated from their country of ancestry).